Studies show that 70% of Americans are stressed over money and look for tips to consolidate debt.**

 - Student loans: 22%

 Anyone who has multiple loans and credit cards knows just how difficult it is to manage all the different rates and terms.
 It can also be expensive.
-Taking on a debt consolidation loan can help you turn an unmanageable stack of bills into one simple monthly payment.
+Debt consolidation loans can help you turn an unmanageable stack of bills into one simple monthly payment.
 And if you qualify for a loan with a low enough interest rate, you can even save money.
-But the benefits of a debt consolidation loan can quickly turn into financial pitfalls and land you back in the red if you aren’t careful.
+But the benefits of a debt consolidation loan can quickly turn into financial pitfalls and land you back in the red if you aren’t careful and disciplined.

 Here are 4 tips to manage your new debt consolidation loan and make sure your debt doesn’t return!